 In part 1 of our media and technology guide for families, we explained how and why to create a media use plan for your household to help everyone in the home manage their digital experiences.
-Now that you’ve established some guidelines for your family, let’s talk about some age-appropriate kids’ media and how to tell the good from the bad.
+Now that you’ve established some guidelines for your family, let’s talk about some age-appropriate media and how to tell the good from the bad.

-The best of TV for kids
+The best of TV kids’ media

 Experts agree that letting your kids watch a limited amount of educational television can be harmless, or even beneficial to their cognitive development.
 However, plopping them down in front of the TV for hours at a time to watch whatever comes on can lead to behavioral problems, poor sleep and aggression.

 Despite the negative side-effects, a number of households leave the TV on for hours at a time.
 One 2017 study of children ages 0 to 8 found that 42 percent of those households said the TV is on “always” or “most of the time,” whether or not anyone is watching.
-The American Academy of Pediatrics (AAP) recommends turning off the TV when no one is watching, because the ongoing distraction of “background media” can have harmful mental impacts on the whole family, not just kids.

 The good news is that, with the explosion of TV content creation prompted by streaming TV platforms and networks, TV can be more than just a digital pacifier in this day and age.
 There’s a lot of really great programming that families can access at a low cost through streaming services, through their regular TV package or on broadcast stations.